Everything you need to know about Blumarelo

 But what about the longer story?

-In fact, the band’s name combines the colour blue, “sea” in Spanish (“mar”), and “yellow” in Portuguese (“amarelo”).
+The band’s name—which combines the colour blue, “sea” in Spanish (“mar”), and “yellow” in Portuguese (“amarelo”)—is just the beginning of that fusion.

-Joining the band live and in the studio are numerous instrumentalists who can get a party going as soon as they hit the stage.
+Joining the band in the studio/live are numerous instrumentalists who can get a party going as soon as they hit the stage.

 Reviews and publicity